-Eberhart Trail is a 1 mile moderately trafficked out and back trail located near Gaylesville, AL that features a river and is rated as difficult.
+Eberhart Trail is a 1 mile moderately trafficked out and back trail located near Gaylesville, Alabama that features a river and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.

 This is quite a workout!
 We look forward to going back after the drought.
 Even with the river being almost completely dry it is still a beautiful place.